saurav554/saurav554/README.md

 - 🔧 &nbsp; Git |

 ###Set up
-Initially after having a copy of repo in your system,-

 1 cd into Project directory
 2 Run npm install
 3 cd into client directory